DivyanshMittal-exe/blog/_posts/2023-06-10-looting-india.md

 > There are few kings in Europe richer than the Directors of the English East India Company - Comte de Châtelet, French ambassador to London

-The tax was usually more than 50% of their income, and as a result most people just gave away their land.
+The tax was usually more than 50% of their income, and as a result, most people just gave away their land.

 > Defaulters were confined in cages, and exposed to the burning sun; fathers sold their children to meet the rising rates  -William Durant